Semrush helps you:

 First, find a competing site that’s doing really well with its SEO.

-Then, pop that site into a keyword research tool like SEMrush.
+Then, pop that site into a keyword research tool like Semrush.

 Semrush – Input website